zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 ### Front-end

 Single Page Application(SPA) is popular for its good user experience.
-As my interest, technology first, [Angular 2](https://angular.io) is the first chosen.
+Out of my interest, technology first, [Angular 2](https://angular.io) is the first chosen.
 For Angular 2 is currently in **Beta**, API may change and bugs may happen.
 I would like share something about Angular 2 next time (maybe next blog)

 ### Back-end